slap-editor/slap/README.md

 ### Plugins

-Slap is fully customizeable and supports plugins written in JS.
+Slap is fully customizable and supports plugins written in JS.
 You can place single JS files, or NodeJS packages, into `~/.slap/plugins/`.

 To write your own plugin, a good starting point is